 The biggest impact in the room, in my opinion, comes from the new dark gray velvet drapes.
 I wrote all about them in this post, but the dark velvet was a surprise hit and I think adds a bit of coziness and drama.
 They really polished everything off perfectly and they are excellent quality for the price plus they come in a ton of colors here.

 I had purchased the gray rug to tide us over in our rental while we waited on this home to be finished, it was inexpensive and I really liked the pretty, rich pattern.
 Originally I had it in our family room but I moved it up here because the ends were starting to curl up a bit from all the traffic down there.
 Up here, under the bed, it is just fine and adds interest to the room.
-It is less than $300 for an 8×10″.
+I

-I linked a similar bench along with some other options, it is so nice to have a bench at the end of the bed.
+I linked a similar bench along with some other options like this one, it is so nice to have a bench at the end of the bed.
 Here are some affordable options below.
-This bench came from HomeGoods, originally I had this beautiful gray velvet bench in here (again with the gray velvet!) but that is currently in our downstairs hallway.
+This bench came from HomeGoods, but that is currently in our downstairs hallway.